SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 ### Measuring access frequency

 All LFU caches need to maintain the access frequency for each key.
-Storing the access frequency in a `HashMap` like data structure would mean that the space used to store the frequency is directly proportional to the number of keys in the cache.
+Storing the access frequency in a `HashMap`-like data structure would mean that the space used to store the frequency is directly proportional to the number of keys in the cache.
 This is an opportunity to use a probabilistic data structure like [count-min sketch](https://tech-lessons.in/blog/count_min_sketch/) and make a trade-off between the accuracy of the access frequency and the space used to store the frequency.

 > Count-min sketch (CM sketch) is a probabilistic data structure that estimates the frequency of events in a data stream.